-18 www.thinknpc.org/publications/understanding-faithbased-charities/
+18 www.thinknpc.org/publications/understanding-faithbased-charities/ those most likely to volunteer in their local community.

 And, particularly among Christian philanthropists, there is a very high value placed on storytelling.

 Some of the stories we told were described as being like parables (the stories told by Jesus).
 They not only recounted a person's experience, but they pointed to a deeper truth about self-actualisation or collective responsibility.
 And, similar to Jesus' parables, they left the listener with a question to ponder rather than an unequivocal point.